Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Diffusion Purification for Robust DL-based MRI Reconstruction

 \section{Diffusion Purification for Robust DL-based MRI Reconstruction}

 In this section, we begin by outlining the key components of the proposed Diffusion Purification (DP) pipeline.
 Subsequently, we introduce our approach for obtaining the PST step.
 Following that, we elaborate on our fine-tuning strategy for MoDL, leveraging the purified samples.
+We dub our method as \textbf{RO}bust \textbf{D}L-based MR\textbf{I} with Diffusion Purificati\textbf{O}n (\textbf{RODIO}).